astampoulis/makam-paper-funpearl/slides/slides.md

 ---

-# Also in the paper:
+# Also in the paper

 - Complex binding structures
 - GADT support in λProlog